-Peter Greste, Mohamed Fahmy and Baher Mohamed were sentenced to seven to 10 years in prison on Monday for allegedly spreading false news and aiding the Muslim Brotherhood, verdicts that U.S. Secretary of State John Kerry called “draconian” and “chilling.”Khaled Desouki / AFP / Getty Images
+Peter Greste, Mohamed Fahmy and Baher Mohamed were sentenced to between seven and 10 years in prison on Monday for allegedly spreading false news and aiding the Muslim Brotherhood, verdicts called "draconian" and "chilling" by U.S. Secretary of State John Kerry.

 But for thousands of other detainees caught up in a crackdown on dissent that began last summer, no warning shot was needed.